-The Giant Magellan Telescope (GMT) now under construction in Chile is the first in a new generaion of extremely large telescopes.
+The Giant Magellan Telescope (GMT) now under construction in Chile is the first in a new generation of extremely large telescopes.
 Its seven mirrors will span 25 meters.
-UT Austin is a founding partner in the collaboration which includes several other U.S. universities and partner institions from around the world.
-The telescope is expected to see first light in 2021 and be fully operational by 2024.
+UT Austin is a founding partner in the collaboration which includes several other U.S. universities and partner institutions from around the world.
+The telescope is expected to see first light in 2029.
 More information is available at the project website.

 The Hobby-Eberly Telescope